OTR WELLNESS

 Shawnita has over 8 years of experience working directly with children and at-risk youth in a variety of settings including non-profit, community based organizations, and academia.
 She currently provides mental health services to children who present with complex trauma and other challenges at tier levels (school-wide interventions, parent training and individual/group therapy) within schools in the DC metro area as well as in a supervisory role.
 She is also trained in Applied Behavioral Analysis (ABA) and has worked with children diagnosed with Autism and other related disorders.
 In her work with clients, she combines a variety of different approaches to meet the client needs which include Person-Centered approach, Cognitive-Behavioral Therapy (CBT), Trauma-Focused CBT, Dialectical Behavioral Therapy (DBT), Narrative Therapy and Solution-Focused Therapy.
 Shawnita aspires to further specialize in trauma work with adults and children, and currently has experience working with anxiety, depression, trauma, grief and loss, and children who present with ADHD, ODD, and Adjustment disorders

-Direct Post-Graduate Supervisors: Dr. Sarah Farnaby, PsyD, LPC & Jennifer Fuentes, MA, LPC
+Direct Post-Graduate Supervisors: Dr. Sarah Farnaby, PsyD, LPC & Jennifer Fuentes, MS, LPC

 Iwona is a post graduate clinician.
 She earned her MA in Counseling from Eastern New Mexico University.
 During her clinical training she had an opportunity to work with low-income clients experiencing depression, anxiety, trauma, bi-polar, personality disorders, schizophrenia, grief and loss, life transitions, post-partum, and acute stress.